The PAU Survey: Photometric redshifts using transfer learning from simulations: Deep learning photometric redshifts

 \subsection{Training procedure}

 The network is trained on a graphical processor unit (GPU), using the loss function (Eq. \ref{loss_function}) described in the previous subsection.
 We minimise using a batch size of 100, meaning the gradients are computed using 100 galaxies.
-For the training procedure, we use the Adam optimiser \citep{Kingma2014}, using 100 epochs with a learning rate $10^{-3}$ and then 200 epochs with learning rates $10^{-4}$, $10^{-5}$ and $10^{-6}$, respectively in a decreasing manner.
+For the training procedure, we use the Adam optimiser \citep{Kingma2014}, using a stepwise decaying learning rate.
+First we train 100 epochs with a learning rate $10^{-3}$ and then 200 epochs with learning rates $10^{-4}$, $10^{-5}$ and $10^{-6}$, respectively in a decreasing manner.
 The network is first trained on simulations, which will be presented in \S \ref{gal_simulations}, before optimising all weights in the network further with data.
 This simple approach works well and is our default configuration.

 When pre-training on simulations, it is critical to include noise.
 By default we add Gaussian noise with ${\rm SNR}=10$ (10\% error) and 35 (2.9\% error) for the narrow and broad bands, respectively.
 These values correspond to typical values for bright galaxies observed with PAUS.
+For future work, we plan adjust the noise properties to closer mimic the observed data.
 Without adding noise to the simulations, the network worked remarkably well on simulations, but could not adapt to the observed data.
 One can understand this from the features used by the network.
 Without noise the network can focus on some simple features, but it needs to use a combination of them when the noise is introduced.

 By default, the training is done with an 80-20 split, meaning 80 and 20 percent of the sample are used for training and testing, respectively.
 To generate the photo-$z$s for the full catalogue, the network is trained 5 independent times so the training and test set never overlap.
 All figures use the same random split.